-Which sporting events have been affected following the death of the Queen?
+Which sporting events have been affected following the death of The Queen?

 Here, the PA news agency looks at matches and events which have been affected by Her Majesty’s death.

-All games in the Women’s Super League, Women’s Championship and Women’s FA Cup were also postponed this weekend.

-The Scottish Football Association announced the postponement of all professional games over the course of the weekend, while all football in Northern Ireland and Wales was also off.
+Rangers’ Champions League clash with Napoli has been moved from Tuesday to Wednesday, also due to policing issues.

+Away fans will not be permitted at either leg as UEFA urged supporters “not to travel and to respect this extraordinary situation”.

-Cricket resumed on Saturday, including the men’s Test between England and South Africa and the women’s T20 between England and India.
+Cricket resumed at the Oval on Saturday in the final Test between England and South Africa after Friday’s play was called off, while the women’s T20 between England and India also went ahead on Saturday.

-Play between England and South Africa at the Oval, along with all scheduled matches in the Rachael Heyhoe Flint Trophy, did not take place on Friday.

-Both games in the opening round of Gallagher Premiership fixtures on Friday night were postponed and played on Saturday alongside two other matches, while two games – Gloucester v Wasps and Sale v Northampton – are scheduled for Sunday.
-All senior rugby union in Wales this weekend did not take place.
+The PA news agency understands all cricket will go ahead next week and next weekend.

+The PA news agency understands all six of next weekend’s Gallagher Premiership matches will go ahead.
+Senior rugby in Wales will resume, after it was cancelled last weekend.
+The Scottish Rugby Union postponed all domestic competitive games last weekend, but it is also expected to resume next weekend.

-The RFL postponed Friday’s Betfred Championship fixture between Sheffield Eagles and Dewsbury Rams.
+The RFL postponed last Friday’s Betfred Championship fixture between Sheffield Eagles and Dewsbury Rams, while an elimination play-off match scheduled for the day of The Queen’s funeral will be rearranged.

+The PA news agency understands that the Italian Open – scheduled for September 15 to 18 – will be going ahead.

 Play at the BMW PGA Championship restarted as a 54-hole event on Saturday morning, having been suspended on Thursday and cancelled on Friday.